-mitigation measures to protect patients who may be at higher risk of COVID-19 consequences In line with national guidance, consideration should be given to simple face coverings.
+mitigation measures to protect patients who may be at higher risk of COVID-19 consequences In line with national guidance, staff, patients and visitors to the practice should comply with current recommendations on masks and simple face coverings.
 A risk assessment of patients with mobility issues should be undertaken to minimise the possibility of falls and contamination of their mobility device.
 There should be an individual case by case risk assessment of whether parents/carers or guardians should be present in the surgery during treatment and make sure that this is done as safely as possible where this is deemed essential.